 Stages of fruit development:

-The development of fruit involves the primary growth of individual cells subject to an initial increase in their number by cell division and is followed by cell extension that finally leads to mature and ripe fruits ready for seed dispersal.
+The development of fruit involves the primary growth of individual cells subject to an initial increase in their number by cell division, and is followed by cell differentiation that finally leads to mature and ripe fruits ready for seed dispersal.

 Importance of seeds in the reproduction of plants

-The seed has a huge significance to a plant's life and its dispersal and further proliferation in species.
-It is how plants produce their next generation.
+The seed has a huge significance to a plant's life, and its dispersal leads to further propagation of the species.
+It is a process in which plants produce their next generation.

 For simple fruits derived from one ovary, the pericarp might be fleshy or dry.